a2ankitrai/Software_Notes/Kafka/kafka-theory.md

 # Consumers

-- Consumers read data from a topic
+- Consumers read data from a topic (identified by name)

+- Consumers know which broker to read from

+- In case of broker failures, consumers know how to recover.

 - **They only have to specify the topic name and one broker to connect to, and Kafka will automatically take care of pulling the data from the right brokers**.

 - Data is read in order **for each partitions.**

 ![consumers_1](./images/consumers_1.png)

+- Note: *Consumers will automatically use a GroupCoordinator and a ConsumerCoordinator to assign a consumers to a partition*

 ## Consumer Groups